paqstd-team/fake-cli/README.md

 To generate fake API responses using this configuration file, you can run the fake command:

-`fake -c path/to/config.json`
+`fake-cli -c path/to/config.json`
 Replace path/to/config.json with the path to your configuration file.

 By default, the fake command starts a web server on port 8000 that responds to requests for the endpoints defined in your configuration file.
 You can specify a different port by adding the --p flag followed by the desired port number:

-`fake -c path/to/config.json -p 8080`
+`fake-cli -c path/to/config.json -p 8080`

 ## Customization